tojrobinson/elman/README.md

    });
 </script>
 ```
-List like structures do not require a field parameter, e.g., to sort the span elements using the default text based strategy:
+List-like structures do not require a field parameter, e.g., to sort the following span elements using the default text based strategy:
 ```html
 <div id="container">
    <span>one</span>